modmoto/MicrowaveCommandline/README.md

 Here are some ideas, that i would like to implement, not necessarly in that particular order
 - [X] @Load Syntax to load other domain classes when they are used in a method.
 - [X] Async Hooks with Hangfire.
+- [ ] @OnChild Notation for domain classes react to child actions.
 - [ ] Cron Notation for Async Hooks.
 - [ ] Retry counter and escape mechanism for async hooks
 - [ ] Add entity and aggregate separation, to be more domain driven.
 Entities should only contain IDs, Aggregates are the current DomainClass